grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 These are just example actions but should give you a fair idea on how you could go about doing this.
 Read the [GCS doc](https://cloud.google.com/storage/docs/using-versioned-objects#gsutil_1) before you proceed.

 Step 1: Use `gsutil ls -l -a $BUCKET` to list all blocks, including the deleted ones.
-Now identify the deleted blocks and put them all in a file, one block per line.
+Now identify the deleted blocks and save the ones to restore in a file named `deleted-block-list` (one block per line).

-For example, one time retention kicked in and deleted old blocks we did not want deleted.
-So, we listed all the NON deleted blocks via `gsutil ls $BUCKET/<userID>` and identified the earliest block (for example $EB_ID).
-Once it was identified, we listed ALL the blocks via `gsutil ls -l -a $BUCKET/<userID> > full-block-list`.
-This list consists of blocks that were deleted due to retention and also the temporary blocks created by ingesters and compactions (blocks >=2h and <24h in size).
-But because blocks are lexicographically sorted I could delete all the blocks after $EB_ID from the list to get the blocks deleted by retention.
-Sometimes you might need to identify the blocks deleted via logs, etc.

 Step 2: Once you have the `deleted-block-list`, you can now list all the objects you need to restore, because only objects can be restored and not prefixes: